 Back in Arles in the evening we went to a wonderful restaurant called Les Filles de 16.
 A local guitar player played a few songs.
 Romantic.

 On the way into the restaurant while walking between tables, I hit my head on one of the hanging lamps.
 The light bulb went out but came on occasionally as we ate.
-Because of this we made friends with a nice Ditch couple sitting next to us.
-Perhaps they will come to visit us someday after we have returned to the US from this trip.
+Because of this we made friends with a nice Dutch couple sitting next to us.